indivisualvj/indivisual/README.md

 However i tried to cleanup and remove the messiest parts of it since i retired from my part time job as a VJ performing video life acts in some well known clubs in Munich.
-I also retired from being a professional developer due to my inability to use popular programming techniques and design patterns.

 Therefore things do not work together perfectly sometimes.

-But still it's pretty much fun to play with!
+But still it is pretty much fun to play with!

 ### Deprecated Powerful Features on Insecure (non SSL) Origins
 When not running on localhost, it is not possible to use microphone or audio input without SSL.
-- You can either run chrome with the --unsafely-treat-insecure-origin-as-secure="http://example.com" flag (replacing "example.com" with the origin you actually want to test) like described in this [article](https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins)
-- Or you have to enable SSL
+You have to enable SSL.

 Server options can be found [here](docs/server-options.md)